Corlissbumptious838/smart-door-camera/README.md

 - **Door camera** (`doorcam/`): AI-Thinker **ESP32-CAM** serves an MJPEG stream over HTTP.
 - **Office display** (`officedisplay/`): **ESP32-S3** with a round **GC9A01** TFT (240×240, SPI) fetches the stream, decodes the JPEG frames and shows them live.

+Here you can find the 3D-print files: https://makerworld.com/en/models/2956182-smart-door-camera

 ---

 ## Features